-So take learning outdoors with this jumbo list of outdoor STEM activities for kids.
+Take learning outdoors with this jumbo list of outdoor STEM activities for kids.
 Hop onto the section that interests you the most.

 Science Outdoor Activities